44 Wall Street

 All authorities investigating a complaint that implicates JobDiva, Inc. and its subsidiaries will be free to audit their security procedures and protections—by visiting their offices.

 JobDiva, Inc. commits without reserve to cooperating with the EU Data Protection Authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC).
-We pledge to comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.
+We pledge to comply with the advice given by such authorities with regard to human resources (HR) and non-HR data transferred from the EU and Switzerland in the context of the employment relationship.